MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## In Preparation / Under Contract

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.

+* <u>Wirtz, M. A.</u>, Rossmanith, A., & Pfenninger, S. E. (in prep.).
+A retirement–pragmatics nexus?
+Cognitive and psychosocial underpinnings of reference production across retirement.

 <br>